 A required course that is failed must be re-taken the next time it is offered at Owen.
-The original failing grade will remain on the transcript, but, upon successful completion of the course, the grade F will not be calculated in the cumulative GPA and the strike associated with the initial course failure will be eliminated from the student's cumulative strike total.
+The original failing grade will remain on the transcript, but, upon successful completion of the course, the grade F will not be calculated in the cumulative GPA total.
 If the failed required course is not offered again during the student's traditional residency period, the student may petition the Student Achievement Committee for a suitable alternative for completion of the graduation requirement.
 Students may be required to remain at Owen beyond their original graduation date in order to meet their graduation requirements.

 An elective course that is failed may be re-taken at Owen; the original failing grade will remain on the transcript, but, upon successful completion of the course, the grade F will not be calculated in the cumulative GPA.
-Alternately, an elective course that is failed may be replaced by another course; the original failing grade will remain on the transcript and will be calculated in the cumulative GPA and the strike associated with the initial course failure will remain in the student's cumulative strike total.